TheHive-Project/CortexDocs/README.md

 Cortex solves a common problem frequently encountered by SOCs, CSIRTs and security researchers in the course of threat intelligence, digital forensics and incident response: how to analyze observables they have collected, **at scale, by querying a single tool** instead of several?
 Thanks to its many analyzers and to its RESTful API, Cortex makes observable analysis a breeze, particularly if called from [TheHive](https://github.com/TheHive-Project/TheHive/), our highly popular, free and open source Security Incident Response Platform.

 Starting from Cortex version 2, you can create and manage multiple organizations (i.e multi-tenancy), manage the associated users and give them different roles.
 You can also specify per-org analyzer configuration and rate limits to avoid consuming all your quotas at once.
-We have also added a cache so that an analysis is not re-executed for the same observable if a given analyzer is called on that observable several times within a specific timespan (10 minutes by default).
+We have also added a cache so that an analysis is not re-executed for the same observable if a given analyzer is called on that observable several times within a specific timespan (10 minutes by default, can be adjusted for each analyzer).

 **Notes:**